-- Catholic 'looked after' children and Catholic children who have been adopted or made subject to child arrangement orders or special guardianship orders. - 2.
+- 1. Catholic 'looked after' children and previously 'looked after children.' - 2.
 Baptised Catholic children, who have a sibling at the school at the time of admission.(Refer to page 4 siblings) - 3. a.
 Baptised Catholic children, who are resident in the Parish of The Most Precious Blood and St Edmund in the Borough of Enfield. - b.
 Baptised Catholic children, who are not resident in the Parish of The Most Precious Blood and St Edmund in the Borough of Enfield. - 4.
-Other baptised Catholics.
+Other baptised Catholics. - 5.
+Other 'looked after' children and previously 'looked after' children who have been adopted or made subject to child arrangement orders or special guardianship orders. - 6.
+Catechumens and members of an Eastern Christian Church. - 7.
+Christians of other denominations whose application is supported by either a certificate of baptism or a letter confirming membership from their Minister of Religion.

-- 5. Other 'looked after' children and previously 'looked after' children who have been adopted or made subject to child arrangement orders or special guardianship orders. - 6.
-Children of Catechumens (where the child is under 7 years of age.) and members of an Eastern Christian Church. - 7.
-Christians of other denominations whose application is supported by either a certificate of baptism or a letter confirming membership from their Minister of Religion. - 8.
-Children of other faiths whose application is supported by a letter confirming membership from their Religious Leader. - 9.
+- 8. Children of other faiths whose application is supported by a letter confirming membership from their Religious Leader. - 9.
 Any other children.